 The School will only accept applications from candidates completing the relevant Application Form in full.
 CVs will not be accepted in substitution for completed Application Forms.
+Any gaps in the application form will be followed up at interview.

 The School will make candidates aware that all posts in the School involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post.
-Candidates for employed posts will receive a Job Description and Person Specification for the role applied for.
+Candidates for employed posts will receive a Job Description for the role applied for.

 As the position for which candidates are applying involves substantial opportunity for access to children, it is important that applicants provide the School with legally accurate answers.
 Upfront disclosure of a criminal record may not debar a candidate from appointment as the School shall consider the nature of the offence, how long ago and at what age it was committed and any other relevant factors.
-Information should be submitted in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Bursar.
-If candidates would like to discuss this beforehand, they are asked to please telephone in confidence to the Bursar for advice.
+Information should be submitted in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Headmaster.
+If candidates would like to discuss this beforehand, they are asked to please telephone in confidence to the Headmaster for advice.

 Any unspent convictions, cautions, reprimands or warnings must be disclosed to the School.
-However UK legislation provides that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
-Guidance and criteria on the filtering of these cautions and convictions can be found at the Disclosure and Barring Service (DBS) website.
+However amendments to the Exceptions Order 1975 (2013) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
+Guidance and criteria on the filtering of these cautions and convictions can be found at the Disclosure and Barring Service website.